The Virtual Large Cardinal Hierarchy: Introduction

+\qquad In Section \ref{sect.woodvop} we study virtual versions of Woodin cardinals and introduce the virtual \Vopenka\ principle for finite languages.
+We provide various equivalent characterizations of virtually Woodin cardinals.
+It follows, from the equivalences, that $\on$ is virtually Woodin if and only if for every class $A$ there is a virtually $A$-extendible cardinal (as defined in \cite{GitmanHamkins}), equivalently, there is a stationary class of virtually $A$-extendible cardinals.
+Recall from \cite{GitmanHamkins} that the virtual \Vopenka\ Principle holds if and only if for every class $A$ there is a proper class of weakly virtually $A$-extendible cardinals.
+It follows from arguments in \cite{GitmanHamkins} that the virtual \Vopenka\ Principle for finite languages holds if and only if for every class $A$ there is a weakly virtually $A$-extendible cardinal.
+We show that $\on$ is virtually \Vopenka\ for finite languages if and only if $\on$ is \textit{faintly pre-Woodin}, a weakening of the notion of virtual Woodinness --- see Definition \ref{defi.woodin}.

 \qquad In Section \ref{sect.berkeley} we study a virtual version of \textit{Berkeley} cardinals, a large cardinal known to be inconsistent with \zfc.
-We show that the existence of a virtually Berkeley cardinal is equiconsistent to the virtual \Vopenka\ principle holding while $\on$ is not Mahlo, which is in turn equivalent to $\on$ being virtually pre-Woodin but not virtually Woodin.
-The equiconsistency with a virtually Berkeley cardinal improves on a result of \cite{GitmanHamkins}.
+We show that if there are no virtually Berkeley cardinals, then $\on$ is virtually Woodin if and only if $\on$ is faintly pre-Woodin if and only if the virtual \Vopenka\ principle for finite languages holds.
+In this situation, the virtual \Vopenka\ Principle for finite languages is equivalent to the virtual \Vopenka\ Principle.
+However, we will use virtual Berkeley cardinals to separate the two principles.
+It follows also that if the virtual \Vopenka\ Principle holds and $\on$ is not Mahlo (in particular, $\on$ is not virtually Woodin), then there is a virtually Berkeley cardinal, but as pointed out by the anonymous referee, it is possible to have that the virtual \Vopenka\ Principle holds and $\on$ is Mahlo, but $\on$ is not virtually Woodin.